 Jenny WongAssociate Artistic Director

-A native of Hong Kong based in Los Angeles, Dr. Jenny Wong is currently the Associate Artistic Director of the Los Angeles Master Chorale.
-This season marks her conducting debut with the Los Angeles Philharmonic's Green Umbrella Series, the San Francisco Symphony Chorus, and the Pasadena Symphony and Pops.
-This year, Wong was one of nine national recipients of OPERA America’s inaugural Opera Grants for Women Stage Directors and Conductors, for conducting Schoenberg’s Pierrot Lunaire and Kate Soper’s Voices from the Killing Jar with Long Beach Opera, in collaboration with WildUp.
-Other recent conducting engagements have included Peter Sellars’ staging of Orlando di Lasso’s Lagrime di San Pietro (Melbourne International Arts Festival, the Festival Internacionale Cervantino, Palacio de Bellas Artes in Mexico, and in the U.S.), the opera Sweet Land (2021 Award for Best New Opera by the Music Critics’ Association) by Du Yun and Raven Cha-con with The Industry, directed by Yuval Sharon and Cannupa Hanska-Luger, the Grammy-winning ensemble Phoenix Chorale, the Gay Men’s Chorus of Los Angeles, as well as the University of the Pacific Conservatory of Music.
+A native of Hong Kong based in Los Angeles, Jenny Wong is the Associate Artistic Director of the Los Angeles Master Chorale, and the newly-appointed San Francisco Symphony Chorus Director.
+Recent external conducting engagements include the Los Angeles Philharmonic Green Umbrella Series, the San Francisco Symphony Chorus, The Industry, Long Beach Opera, Pasadena Symphony and Pops, Phoenix Chorale, the Gay Men’s Chorus of Los Angeles.
+This season, Wong will make her debut with the Los Angeles Opera Orchestra.
+In 2022, Wong’s performance of Frank Mar-tin’s Mass for Double Choir with the Los Angeles Master Chorale was named by Alex Ross in The New Yorker as one of ten “Notable Performances and Recordings of 2022”.
+In 2021, Wong was one of nine national recipients of OPERA America’s inaugural Opera Grants for Women Stage Directors and Conductors.
+Staged and opera works include Peter Sellars’ staging of di Lasso’s Lagrime di San Pietro (Melbourne International Arts Festival, the Festival Internacional Cervantino, Palacio de Bellas Artes in Mexico, and in the U.S.), opera Sweet Land (2021 Award for Best New Opera by the Music Critics’ Association) by Du Yun and Raven Chacon, directed by Yuval Sharon and Cannupa Hanska-Luger, and Schoenberg’s Pierrot Lunaire and Kate Soper’s Voices from the Killing Jar in collaboration with WildUp.

-As chorus master, Wong has prepared choruses for Gustavo Dudamel and the Los Angeles Philharmonic, Susanna Mälkki, Eric Whitacre, María Guinand, and Music Academy of the West, including the U.S. premier of Tan Dun’s Buddha Passion and the Los Angeles Philharmonic’s recent release of Mahler’s Symphony No. 8 with Deutsche Grammophon, which was nominated for the 2022 Grammy Awards for Best Choral Performance and Best Engineered Classical Album.
-Most recently, Wong was Assistant Producer of the Master Chorale’s latest album, Eric Whitacre’s The Sacred Veil with Signum Classics.
+As chorus master, Wong has prepared choruses for the Los Angeles Philharmonic and Gustavo Dudamel, San Francisco Symphony and Esa-Pekka Salonen, Chicago Symphony Orchestra, Susanna Mälkki, Jonathan Cohen, Osmo Vänskä, Los Angeles Chamber Orchestra and Jaime Martin, Eric Whitacre, María Guinand, and Music Academy of the West, including Mahler’s Symphony No. 8 released by Deutsche Grammophon, winner of the 2022 Grammy Award for Best Choral Performance, and the U.S. premier of Tan Dun’s Buddha Passion.
+Wong was Assistant Producer of the Master Chorale’s latest album, Eric Whitacre’s The Sacred Veil with Signum Classics.